Last updated: July 28, 2025

 7:55 AM Fatigue

-Indicated designated soldiers to arrive for fatigue duty.
-Sometimes used as a form of punishment, fatigue duty included performing physical tasks such as cleaning, ditch digging, etc.
+This call indicated for designated soldiers to arrive for fatigue duty.
+Fatigue duty was sometimes used as a form of punishment and included performing physical tasks such as cleaning, ditch digging, etc.

 -